S2FGL: Spatial Spectral Federated Graph Learning: Experiments

+We evaluated the stability and adaptability of our proposed framework \ourabbv{} under varying hyperparameter configurations of and different client scales.

-\textbf{Varying Scaling Factors of NLIR and FGMA.} For the NLIR method, we test scaling factors set to 100, 50, 10, and 1.
-For the FGMA method, the settings were 0.01, 0.05, 0.5, and 1.
-The results, shown in \cref{fig: hy}, indicate that our method maintains consistent performance across these varying hyperparameter configurations.
+\textbf{Varying Hyperparameters of NLIR and FGMA.} For NLIR, we test hyperparameter sets of 100, 50, 10, and 1.
+For FGMA, the settings are 0.01, 0.05, 0.5, and 1.
+The results in \cref{fig: hy} indicate that our method maintains consistent performance across varying hyperparameter configurations.